kurikaesu/userspace-tablet-driver-daemon/README.md

 - Huion H1161
 - Huion KD100 mini Keydial
 - Gaomon M10K Pro

+### There is an untested generic XP-Pen tablet driver that should work for the majority of devices that aren't officially supported.

 **Unless otherwise indicated, all supported tablets have dials/touch-strips working and bindable.
 Stylus pressure curve is also configurable.**